mlsgrnt/splitwise-for-mac-and-ios/README.md

 Or grab the zip file from the releases page.

 #### Since I refuse to pay Apple $99 a year, the app will only open by right clicking it and clicking open.

+Finally, big thank you to [https://github.com/janwasgint/Cupwise](https://github.com/janwasgint/Cupwise) for both inspiration and guidance with interfacing with the API